robotseu/robotseu.github.io/index.md

 ## News
++ We have a paper accepted by Automation in Construction, congratulations to Boyi Duan![2025.1]
++ We have two papers accepted by RAL, congratulations to Ling Tong and Tong Shi![2025.1]
 + We have a paper accepted by RAL, congratulations to Yongqiang![2024.5]
 + We have a paper accepted by EAAI, congratulations to Zhuoyang![2024.4]
 + We have a paper accepted by TGRS, congratulations to Yixin Fang![2024.2]